jlw-ecoevo/gRodon2/README.md

 ## Using `gRodon` with [`docker`](https://www.docker.com/)

-We have compiled a docker image for `gRodon` v1.0.0 (**no eukaryotes, no metagenome_v2 mode**) and v2.0.0 to ease the installation process.
-You can pull it to your local computer and run it like this:
+We have compiled two docker images for `gRodon` v1.0.0 (**no eukaryotes, no metagenome_v2 mode**) and v2.0.0, respectively, to ease the installation process.
+You can pull the preferred version to your local computer and run it like this:

 ```bash
 # pull the image